Where to Stay and What to Do in Conejo Valley, California

 The Palm Garden Hotel, which is found just off of Highway 101 in Thousand Oaks, makes a great home base for exploring Conejo Valley.
 This urban hideaway is just a short drive from the Malibu coast, shopping, restaurants, wineries, hiking and more.

 The hotel is set up courtyard style with the outdoor area as its centerpiece.
-There is a large heated pool and hot tub.
-You will find comfortable cabana-style seating, a 6-hole putting green, life-sized chessboard, and firepits.
+There is a large heated pool and a hot tub.
+You will find comfortable cabana-style seating, a 6-hole putting green, a life-sized chessboard, and firepits.

 The Palm Garden rooms and suites have recently been refreshed with a contemporary style.
 There are several with luxury upgrades including high-end end linens and a 42″ flat screen HD TV.
-All guest enjoy free Wi-Fi and complimentary buffet breakfast at Brendan’s.
+All guests enjoy free Wi-Fi and complimentary buffet breakfast at Brendan’s.

 Many people aren’t aware that a Presidential Library is not a traditional library.
 You don’t visit them to check out books.
 Rather they are museums and archives that preserve the history of our American Presidents.
 They are educational and entertaining and perfect for visitors of all ages.